- All products are added to your cart.

 The family business Jean Dubost was founded in 1920.
-Today it is led by the 4th generation that combines the traditional way of making knives with modern industrial production techniques.
+Today it is led by the 4th generation who combines the traditional way of making knives with modern industrial production techniques.

-The range of Laguiole Jean Dubost is made entirely in France.
-Apart from a few tropical wood species, all parts, such as the steel and the handles, come from France.
-At the factory, crude steel (AISI 420 standard with hardness HRC 52/56) is transformed into a razor-sharp, polished blade in a process of 9 production phases.
-Every year 1,5 million Laguiole steak knives are made, almost half of which is destined for export.
+The Laguiole Jean Dubost range is made entirely in France.
+With the exception of a few tropical woods, all parts, such as the steel and handles, also come from France.
+In the factory, raw steel (AISI 420 standard with hardness HRC 52/56) is transformed in a process of 9 production phases into a razor-sharp, mirror-polished blade.
+Every year 1.5 million Laguiole steak knives are made, almost half of which is destined for export.

-Unfortunately, there is imitation Laguiole that is mainly produced in China.
-Although often not immediately visible on the outside (the logo, the honeybee, is even copied), the material and the manufacture is of considerably lower quality.
-Imitation is easy to recognize.
-If it is not explicitly engraved in the steel blade of the France knife, the knife is not produced in France and therefore not authentic.
+Unfortunately, there is also imitation Laguiole that is mainly produced in China.
+Although often not directly visible on the outside (the logo, the honeybee, is even copied), the material and manufacture is of considerably lower quality.
+Imitation is also easy to recognize.
+If it is not explicitly engraved in the steel blade of the knife France, the knife is not produced in France and is therefore not authentic.